ncatlab/nlab-content/pages/6/9/3/8/8396/content.md

-Mark Lawson is senior lecturer at Heriot-Watt University, Edinburgh.
+Mark Lawson is a professor at Heriot-Watt University, Edinburgh.
 He has published extensively on inverse semigroups, finite automata and their interactions with other parts of mathematics and computer science.